bwclovis-web/new-smell/scripts/importers/README.md

 - Duplicate perfumes (same slug) are automatically skipped
 - Notes are normalized to lowercase and stored in the `PerfumeNotes` table
 - Each importer creates the perfume house if it doesn't exist
+- For CSVs in `csv_noir/`, continue to use `npm run import:csv-noir`; for everything else in `csv/`, use or create a dedicated importer in this directory.